ranchimall/FLO-appStore/README.md

 github - GitHub repo link of the app exec - execution cmd for the binary

-A button for each app (with icon n app name) is generated for each app.The appstore shows 10 (5rows*2columns) apps per page.
+A button for each app (with icon and app name) is generated for each app.The appstore shows 10 (5rows*2columns) apps per page.

 ## Requirements
 1. Linux operating system(working on a cross platform version).